How to Get Rid of Standing Water Under Your House

 Preventing Standing Water

-There are a couple of things you can do to deal with standing water now and prevent a recurrence in the future.
-Here are the most critical.
+There are several things you can do to deal with standing water now and prevent a recurrence in the future.
+Here are the most critical:

 Water and moisture remain the biggest threat to the below-ground areas.
-Waterproofing solutions such as interior drainage systems, specifically basement gutters and floor drains, can help stop water ponding.
+Waterproofing solutions such as interior drainage systems can help stop water ponding.
 A dehumidifier will also prevent condensation.

 Installing a plastic vapor barrier around the crawl space area will help keep water, moisture, and pests out.
 Your crawl space will be completely isolated from the outside, and stay dry and problem-free.